A92 road: History

-The A92's original route in southern Fife is now numbered as the A921.
-It connects with the M90 junction 1 via Burntisland and Kirkcaldy and links into the Thornton bypass.
+The A92's original route in southern Fife is now numbered as the A921, following a largely coastal route through Burntisland and Kirkcaldy.
+It then headed north-west through Glenrothes and Cupar on the current route of the A91 and A914.
+The former route connects with the M90 at Junction 1c via Burntisland and Kirkcaldy and links into the Thornton bypass.

+The A92 acted as the main trunk road connecting Dundee to Aberdeen until the completion of the A90.

-Plans were drawn up in the 1960s for a new East Fife regional dual carriageway road starting at the M90 at Masterton (Junction 2), which would have mirrored what is now the A921 and B9157 to the Mossgreen area, before heading north-eastward to Chapel Level, connecting up with the Thornton By-pass.
+Plans were drawn up in the 1960s for a new East Fife Regional Road starting at the M90 at the Masterton Interchange (Junction 2), which would have mirrored what is now the A921 and B9157 to the Mossgreen area, before heading north-eastward to Chapel Level, connecting up with the Thornton By-pass.
 The plans were held back until the early 1970s, and were held back further due to the Oil crisis.
-During the 1970s the Scottish Development Department commissioned a new traffic study which concluded that the A92 should follow the more northern route to provide a better link for Cowdenbeath and Lochgelly before connecting directly onto the Thornton Bypass, which was completed by early 1983.
+In 1969 the Scottish Development Department commissioned a new traffic study which concluded that the A92 should follow the more northern route to provide a better link for Cowdenbeath and Lochgelly before connecting directly onto the Thornton Bypass, which was completed by early 1983, and opened on 16 August of that year.

+Some of the original plans were for this new road to be a Motorway, but it was decided in the early 1980's to keep it as a high-quality dual carriageway.

-The new section between Crossgates and Glenrothes began construction in 1980, and was built in four phases:
+The new East Fife Regional Road began construction in 1980, and built over four phases (with the later two brought together):